teaghan/AI-Enhanced-Education/index.md

 The integration of artificial intelligence in education has the potential to revolutionize the way we teach and learn.
 AI tools can assist with a wide range of tasks, from generating lesson plans and creating interactive activities to providing instant feedback and personalized tutoring.
 By leveraging AI, educators can enhance their teaching methods, improve student engagement, and foster a more personalized learning experience.

-This website is designed to provide educators with comprehensive resources and practical guidelines for integrating AI into their teaching practices.
-Here, you will find detailed explanations on writing effective prompts for AI tools like ChatGPT, reviews and recommendations of various AI tools tailored for educational use, and best practices for maximizing the benefits of AI in the classroom.
+This website offers educators a comprehensive collection of resources and practical guidelines to help them integrate AI into their teaching practices.
+You will find:

+- Detailed explanations on writing effective prompts for AI tools like ChatGPT
+- Reviews and recommendations of various AI tools tailored for educational use
+- Some open-source tools I have created that have helped my teaching practice
+- Open-source tools I've developed to enhance my teaching practice
+- Workshop materials designed to help educators integrate AI into the classroom

 Our goal is to equip educators with the knowledge and tools they need to harness the power of AI and transform their teaching and learning environments.

 ## Writing Good Prompts